v1shalm/Nextjs-graphCMS-blog/README.md

+# BLOG APP WITH NEXT JS AND GRAPHCMS

+A blog app made with Next Js, Tailwind CSS, and GraphCMS for the CMS

+## Deployment

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).